Apollo Guidance Computer: Software

 AGC software was written in AGC assembly language and stored on rope memory.
 The bulk of the software was on read-only rope memory and thus could not be changed in operation, but some key parts of the software were stored in standard read-write magnetic-core memory and could be overwritten by the astronauts using the DSKY interface, as was done on Apollo 14.

 A simple real-time operating system designed by J. Halcombe Laning consisting of the 'Exec', a batch job-scheduling using cooperative multi-tasking, and an interrupt-driven pre-emptive scheduler called the 'Waitlist' which scheduled timer-driven 'tasks', controlled the computer.
 Tasks were short threads of execution which could reschedule themselves for re-execution on the Waitlist, or could kick off a longer operation by starting a 'job' with the Exec.
 Calculations were carried out using the metric system, but display readouts were in units of feet, feet per second, and nautical miles – units that the Apollo astronauts were accustomed to.
+Laning's design saved the Apollo 11 landing mission when the rendezvous radar interface program began using more register core sets and "Vector Accumulator" areas than were physically available in memory, causing the infamous 1201 and 1202 errors.
+Had it not been for Laning's design the landing would have been aborted for lack of a stable guidance computer.